morbrian/CarND-Behavioral-Cloning-P3/README.md

 and then apply cropping to focus more on the road than the horizon.

 The [NVidia paper][nvidia-model] did not state what they used for activation.
-We decided to specify `elu` activation as part of each convolution layer, inspired by seeing the [Commaai model][commaai-model] use `elu` in their approach. `Elu` is described as being more useful for regression problems like the steering prediction problem, where we are not predicting specific classes but rather choosing roughly good enough steering angles from continuous range to keep the vehicle on the road.
+We decided to specify `elu` activation as part of each convolution layer, inspired by seeing the [Commaai model][commaai-model] use of `elu` in their approach. `Elu` is described as being more useful than `Relu` for regression problems like the steering prediction problem, where we are not predicting specific classes but rather choosing roughly good enough steering angles from continuous range to keep the vehicle on the road.